discoproject/disco/doc/py/homedisco.rst

 We need two separate :class:`homedisco.HomeDisco` environments: One for running the map task, *map_hd*, and one for the reduce, *reduce_hd*.
-Using these environments, we can call :meth:`homedisco.HomeDisco.job` that works exactly like :meth:`disco.core.Disco.new_job`.
+Using these environments, we can call :meth:`homedisco.HomeDisco.new_job` that works exactly like :meth:`disco.core.Disco.new_job`.
 Outputs of the map task are given as inputs to the reduce task.
 In the end, we print out the results using :func:`disco.core.result_iterator`.

-Since :meth:`homedisco.HomeDisco.job` runs only single instance of the given task, the map task accepts only one input, in contrast to :meth:`disco.core.Disco.new_job` that can take several.
+Since :meth:`homedisco.HomeDisco.new_job` runs only single instance of the given task, the map task accepts only one input, in contrast to :meth:`disco.core.Disco.new_job` that can take several.
 Similarly, if you have several partitions (i.e. *nr_reduces* is larger than one),